eclipse-embed-cdt/web-jekyll/pages/about.md

 In August 2015 the project was migrated to [GitHub](https://github.com/gnuarmeclipse) and restructured as separate sub-projects.
-For a more stability over time, the blog and wiki sites hosted on the private livius.net server were migrate to the public GitHub Pages.
+For more stability over time, the blog and wiki sites hosted on the private livius.net server were migrate to the public GitHub Pages.